ujjwal-poudel/employed-docs/src/pages/index.md

 description: Cache every single thing your app could ever do ahead of time, so your code never even has to run at all.
 ---

-Learn more about Employed.
-What we seek to achieve and how we are helping develop a better job economy! {% .lead %}
+Employed is a job searching app based on the maps.
+It is so simplified that you can turn on your location and find the jobs near you.! {% .lead %}

 {% quick-links %}